yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 20. What Are Higher-Order Components (HOC)?
-> - Takes one or more components as arguments, and return a new upgraded component.
+> - `Takes one or more components as arguments, and return a new upgraded component`.
 They are similar to higher-order functions(forEach(), map(), reduce(), filter()), which takes some functions as an argument and produce a new function.
-> - HOCs are commonly used to enhance the reusability of particular components in multiple modules or components.
+> - HOCs are commonly used to `enhance the reusability of particular components` in multiple modules or components.
 > - Related Reference : [Higher-Order Components In React](https://www.smashingmagazine.com/2020/06/higher-order-components-react/)
 <br/><br/>